I Believe (Tim Burgess album): Composition and lyrics

 "Be My Baby" is driven by cello and harmonica instrumentation, and features Burgess singing in falsetto again, in the vein of the Beach Boys and Kate Bush.
 He made a demo of it at a studio next door to The Cat & Fiddle while his friend Randy Billings was in attendance, who would receive co-writing credit.
 "Years Ago" is a country rock song that emulates the style of Bob Dylan.
 It was written at when Charlatans guitarist Mark Collins came to visit Burgess in Los Angeles, the pair had not seen one another for some time.
 "Say Yes" is a string-enhanced soul song that RTÉ.ie writer Anne-Louise Foley called "part disco and part Motown, it's 'Going Loco in Acapulco' with a mirror ball".
 The tack piano and horn section in "Love to Spend the Night" earned it a comparison to the work of the Band and Van Dyke Parks.
 It was the first track written for the album, and the sole one credited to only Burgess.
 The initial demo of it lasted over eight minutes and was done with an engineer in a studio on Sunset Sunset Boulevard.
 "Po' Boy Soul" deals with being driven; it deals with the consequences of him living in Los Angeles as the Charlatans were based in the United Kingdom.
-Burgess felt that the closing track, "All I Ever Do", recalled the work of Josh Schwartz, while the ending evoked the sound of Crazy Horse.
+Burgess felt that the closing track, "All I Ever Do", recalled the work of Josh Schwartz, from Painted Hills while the ending evoked the sound of Crazy Horse.